fishinwind/workshop/rst/Block_1/class-5.rst

     for i in (1, 2, 3):
     print i

-Instead you have to indent the "print" statement to nest it in the for
+Instead you have to indent the ``print`` statement to nest it in the for
 loop:

 .. code-block:: python